 Do I have to book to attend an Open Day?

 Yes.
 All visitors (the prospective student) should register for an open day in advance.
 Our next open days will take place in June and October 2019.
 To register your interest in our upcoming Open Days, please complete the pre-registration form and we'll let you know when bookings open.
-We would also welcome visitors to attend the event on the day where they can register with us.
+We would also welcome visitors to attend the event on the day where they can register with us at the registration tent.

 Will I receive confirmation of my booking?